catseye/Eqthy/eg/propositional-algebra.eqthy.md

 Propositional Algebra
 =====================

-Possible formulation of propositional algebra.
-NOTE: still under development.
+_NOTE: still under development_

-See Section II of "An Algebraic Introduction to Mathematical Logic" (Barnes, 1975) but note that, while this follows the general ideas there, it might not follow them closely.
+This is a possible formulation of propositional algebra in Eqthy.
+For some background, see Section II of [An Algebraic Introduction to Mathematical Logic][] (Barnes and Mack, 1975) but note that, while this follows the general ideas there, it might not follow them closely.

 `th(X, ...)` indicates that X is in the list of theorems.
 There may be more theorems